 Erna Solberg, prime minister of Norway since 2013, has been re-elected.
 But, with her Conservative party winning just 48/169 seats in parliament, she must share power to survive.
 Coalitions are part of life in Scandinavia, with long-term stability giving proof of their success…

 On Monday the prime minister of Norway, Erna Solberg, was returned to power.
-But with her Conservative Party (Høyre / Høgre) receiving just forty eight seats in the 169-seat chamber, seven seats fewer than her Labour Party (Arbeiderpartiet / Arbeidarpartiet) rival, Jonas Gahr Støre, she has been forced to share power to achieve an overall majority.
+But with her Conservative Party (Høyre / Høgre) receiving just forty eight seats in the 169-seat chamber, seven seats fewer than her Labour Party (Arbeiderpartiet / Arbeidarpartiet) rivals, she has been forced to share power to achieve an overall majority.

-Unlike Britain’s somewhat unexpected coalition of 2010, however, where it was reported that Gordon Brown was so unprepared entering negotiations that he did sums on the back of a paper napkin, there will be no hastily arranged backroom deals over the next few weeks in Oslo.
-Without a majority government since 1961, Norwegians were fully prepared for a coalition, indeed expecting one, and parties forged their alliances long before the vote, meaning that Norwegians essentially cast their vote for a ‘block’ rather than a specific party.
+Unlike Britain’s somewhat unexpected coalition of 2010, where it was reported Gordon Brown was so unprepared entering negotiations that he did sums on the back of a paper napkin, in Oslo there will be no hastily arranged backroom deals.
+Without a majority government since 1961, Norwegians were fully prepared for a coalition; indeed, they were expecting one, and parties forged their alliances long before the vote, meaning that Norwegians essentially cast their vote for a ‘block’ rather than a specific party.
 As fans of Borgen will know, it is the same set-up for voters in Denmark (without a majority government since 1909), and, as Angela Merkel’s recent difficulties show, in Germany and the Netherlands.